Samyoul/U2F-php-server/README.md

 echo View::make('template/location/u2f-authentication.html', compact("authenticationRequest"));
 ```

-#### Registration Step 2:
+#### Authentication Step 2:
 **Client-side, Talking To The USB**

-Non-AJAX client-side registration of U2F key token.
+Non-AJAX client-side authentication of U2F key token.
 AJAX can of course be used in your application, but it is easier to demonstrate a linear process without AJAX and callbacks.

 ```html